Boiler Timer Not Working Correctly? Here’s Why

 First, check the time on the boiler is correct.
 If the clocks have changed (or you have had a recent power outage), there’s a good chance the time is incorrect.
 This can also be the case if you’ve have any recent electrical works carried out in the home, where the electrician has had to move relevant wiring.

 Many boilers will automatically reset the clock to midnight.

 This could explain any intermittent problems you are having with the boiler (i.e. it comes on at random times).

-Next, check there is power to the boiler.
+Next, check whether there is power to the boiler.
 If your boiler is not working altogether, there’s a good chance there’s been a power cut or there’s a fuse gone in the switched spur.
 Changing a fuse could solve the problem.

 If you do have power, any intermittent problems could be caused from dodgy wiring.

 It’s advisable not to mess with any electrics.
 Either get an electrician or a Gas Safe engineer to come and check this for you.

-There’s a good chance it’s the thermostat that’s the issue here, and not the timer.
+There’s also the possibility that the thermostat is the culprit, and not the timer.

 Central heating timer clocks tend to be built in a slightly more robust manner than the thermostats.
 The main reason for this is because they are built into the boiler, and quite hard to replace.